jeodn/jeodn.github.io/index.md

 ## Projects

+{: .new}
+I just posted my old high school research project on how car usage relates to city density in Canadian cities.
+Check it out in my blog!

 {: .notice}
-The projects page is unfinished, so please look through [this old version of the website instead] to to see a preview of my portfolio. \
+This version of my projects page is unfinished, so please look through [this old version of the website instead] to to see a preview of my portfolio. \
 To see a preview of my resume, click [here](./resumepreview.html).

 ---